epfl-ada/ada-2023-project-theavengers2023/docs/index.md

 - **Budget:** Magnitude equal to 10<sup>8</sup>, corresponding to revenues between 10<sup>7</sup> and 10<sup>8</sup>.

 We exclude taking into account the year of publication due to the implementation of inflation, which already limits the impact of this variable.
 In this analysis, the term "known" refers to actors who are sufficiently famous to be included in the database.
 By extension, these actors are those playing a significant role in the film.
+We started with a visual exploration using boxplots :

 <iframe src="assets/plots/boxplot_log_revenue.html" width="700" height="480" frameborder="0" position="relative"></iframe>

 We discern a nuanced yet positive correlation between log revenue and the number of actors, albeit not prominently evident.
-To comprehensively assess this relationship, we will conduct a quantitative evaluation using statistical tests.
+To comprehensively assess this relationship, we will conduct a deeper quantitative evaluation using statistical tests.

 #### Method : Linear Regression